LeapBeyond/wasabi/README.md

 bucket and "thumbnail" bucket on AWS, and an "archive" bucket on Wasabi.
 When image files are added to the right place in the dropbox bucket, [AWS Lambda](https://aws.amazon.com/lambda/) code is invoked to create the thumbnail, and move the original image to the archive bucket on Wasabi.

+Parts of this project are derived from <https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html>

 Please note this is just a sketch, and several key pieces of work remain undone:

   - the permissions model for the buckets is rudimentary